-Mutations in the EDN3, EDNRB, MITF, PAX3, SNAI2, and SOX10 genes can cause Waardenburg syndrome.
+Variants (also known as mutations) in the EDN3, EDNRB, MITF, PAX3, SNAI2, and SOX10 genes can cause Waardenburg syndrome.
 These genes are involved in the formation and development of several types of cells, including pigment-producing cells called melanocytes.
 Melanocytes make a pigment called melanin, which contributes to skin, hair, and eye color and plays an essential role in the normal function of the inner ear.
-Mutations in any of these genes disrupt the normal development of melanocytes, leading to abnormal pigmentation of the skin, hair, and eyes and problems with hearing.
+Variants in any of these genes disrupt the normal development of melanocytes, leading to abnormal pigmentation of the skin, hair, and eyes and problems with hearing.

-Waardenburg syndrome types I and III are caused by mutations in the PAX3 gene.
-Mutations in the MITF or SNAI2 gene can cause Waardenburg syndrome type II.
+Waardenburg syndrome types I and III are caused by variants in the PAX3 gene.
+Variants in the MITF or SNAI2 gene can cause Waardenburg syndrome type II.

-Mutations in the SOX10, EDN3, or EDNRB gene can cause Waardenburg syndrome type IV.
+Variants in the SOX10, EDN3, or EDNRB gene can cause Waardenburg syndrome type IV.
 In addition to melanocyte development, these genes are important for the development of nerve cells in the large intestine.
-Mutations in one of these genes result in hearing loss, changes in pigmentation, and intestinal problems related to Hirschsprung disease.
+Variants in any of these genes result in hearing loss, changes in pigmentation, and intestinal problems related to Hirschsprung disease.

 In some cases, the genetic cause of Waardenburg syndrome has not been identified.

-Some cases of Waardenburg syndrome type II and type IV appear to have an autosomal recessive pattern of inheritance, which means both copies of the gene in each cell have mutations.
-Most often, the parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene, but do not show signs and symptoms of the condition.
+Some cases of Waardenburg syndrome type II and type IV appear to have an autosomal recessive pattern of inheritance, which means both copies of the gene in each cell have variants.
+Most often, the parents of an individual with an autosomal recessive condition each carry one copy of the altered gene, but do not show signs and symptoms of the condition.

 Other Names for This Condition